 Once we are convinced its a good idea we are ready to define the API of our

 contracts service.
 How?
 Well we did event storming that defined key events that updated

 contracts.
 So we can pretty much straight away take a stab at the first set of commands or business aligned events that the API should support.
 Start with that.
-We should at this point be in a good position to know the initial queries we need to support other teams and a micro-frontend that uses
+We should at this point be in a good position to know the initial commands and queries we need to support other teams and a micro-frontend that uses

 What we probably don’t want is just a CRUD interface.
 I would say that a purely CRUD interface is an anti-pattern the name suggests that we are exposing our internal model to our clients to load, update and save.
 Rather we want a coarse grained API that speak to the language of the business domain and the business events and intentions of the users.
 Sure we do need search methods to load and load-by-id methods.
 When it comes to saving and updating though I would aim to be more about passing commands or notifications of business events with the associated data in a fairly flat and minimalist document structure rather that expose the model inside of the service.
 That way if we change our database tables we don’t have to refactor our service APIs.
 Happy days.